mxschumacher/cf-status-globe/README.md

 Outgoing gateway Worker to get the status in the format we want (if the API is down, return data from storage (most recent successful request))
 -> for both endpoints

-I have found a webgl based library that can be reused, surely there are also other packages that would look good.

-The frontend will be delivered as a workers static asset (js, html, css)

-about page saying that this is not a CF project

 Some kind of web analytics to see how many people access the site.

 When clicking on a pop, it should provide more information on the incident.

 Some incidents are not pop-specific, how should I deal with those?

-Deployment funnel is no longer wrangler deploy, but pushing to github.